You are here: Start » User Interface » Creating Deep Learning Model

 Interactive histogram tool

 DetectAnomalies filters measure deviation of samples from the normal image appearances learned during the training phase.
 If the deviation exceeds a given threshold, the image is marked as anomalous.
-The suggested threshold is automatically calculated after the training phase but it can also be adjusted by the user in the Deep Learning Editor using an interactive histogram tool described below.
+The suggested threshold is automatically calculated after the training phase, but it can also be adjusted by the user in the Deep Learning Editor using an interactive histogram tool described below.

 1. incorrectly labeled samples,

-2. bad Feature Size,
+2. bad training parameters,

 3. ambiguous definition of the expected defects,